axelarnetwork/axelar-contract-deployments/evm/docs/rate-limits.md

 ### Prerequisites

-- ITS must be deployed and configured for the target chain.
 - You have a funded EVM wallet with:
   - Access to the private key via `.env` (see main `README.md`).
   - **Operator** privileges on the ITS contract for **write** operations (`set-flow-limit`, `freeze-tokens`, `unfreeze-tokens`).